zjf2003tc/zjf2003tc/README.md

 * Master's Student studying Learning Analytics at Teachers College, Columbia University.

-* Interested in the intersection between data science and education, especially as it relates to EdTech products that have a focus on improving equity.
+* Interested in the intersection between data science and education, especially related to EdTech products that have a focus on improving equity.

-* Enjoys working on model design, implementation, and interpretation and thinking about the implications of data insights and how they can be applied in an organization.
+* Enjoys working on model design, implementation, and interpretation and thinking about the implications of data insights.

 * Email: zjf2003@tc.columbia.edu